AthenaModel/kite/lib/kitedocs/htmltrans.md

 introduce the contexts they introduce.
 Non-whitespace text blocks cause the insertion of a `p` tag and a transition to PARAGRAPH context.

-The following tags introduce the BLOCK context
+The following tags introduce the BLOCK context (possibly, some should be TEXTBLOCK context):

 * Beginning of input
 * article/